Root cause on Netflix is a show that has put the jigsaw puzzle pieces together in the wrong way

 5. The main character in the show broke his upper front tooth that relates to the heart organ according to the meridian system referenced.
 Yet his described symptoms were largely metabolic in nature and not closely related to heart or cardiovascular dysfunction at all.

 7. While I have seen homeopathy speed up healing times for things such as burns, spider bites and even severe herpetic cold sores when Zovirax hasn’t worked, homeopathy can only impact the body’s immune response on a vibrational level, most often down-regulating an over-active or hypersensitive inflammatory response by the person.
 And even this is a highly variable and individual response that is rarely completely standardised across multiple people.
-It does not act as an antiviral or antibacterial or surgical solution to a presenting condition.
+It does not act as an antiviral or antibacterial or surgical alternative solution to a presenting physical condition such as seen with tooth pulp trauma or infective changes .
 The way homeopathy is presented in this show is misleading, outside the scope of therapeutic effects and downright dangerous.

 So my professional take on this issue about RCT based on my professional knowledge of both dentistry and complementary systems of medicine referred to in this show is you can rest easy about any RCTs you have, they’re unlikely a source of disease, but if they occurred due to reasons other than trauma, then use it as an expensive warning sign that your diet and lifestyle habits are setting you up for chronic systemic disease in your life.
 The good news is you can take steps to change your life for the healthier today!